cedexis/RadarKit/README.md

 ### Downloading from Github

-You can download the code directly from Gitbug.
-From your project's' root directory:
+You can download the code directly from Github.
+From your project root directory:

 ```bash
 $ mkdir -p Vendor/RadarKit